Lauren Brincat

-Lauren Brincat (born 1980) is an Australian contemporary artist.

-She works with multiple mediums including sculpture installations, moving image, and performance.
+Lauren Brincat (born 1980) is an Australian contemporary artist and she works with multiple mediums including sculpture installations, moving image, and performance.
 Collaboration with other artists and cross disciplinary practice is a notable feature of her artistic approach.
 Her installations often encourage audience interaction.

 Brincat's works are held in the multiple institutions including the Art Gallery of NSW, Museum of Contemporary Art Australia, and the Art Gallery of Western Australia.
 Brincat's work Salt lines: play it as it sounds was installed at the Carriageworks Arts Centre as part of the 2016 Sydney Bienalle.
 In 2019 she was co-commissioned by the MCA and Landcom as part of the C3West program to create a living sculpture work titled The Plant Library.

 Brincat graduated from Sydney College of the Arts in 2006 with a Masters of Visual Arts.